The highest performing teams experience psychological safety.

 You’d be amazed at how well this works in practice.
 The advice is passed on from a book my brother lent me.
 It’s a small easy-read book by John G. Miller called QBQ: the Question Behind the Question.

-Honest Feedback is Paramount for Moving Forward Efficiently and Effectively while Removing Barriers for Innovation
+Honest Feedback is Paramount for Moving Forward Efficiently and Effectively while Removing Barriers to Innovation

 If leaders sanction or talk down to people giving critical feedback – they are unlikely to receive honest feedback in the future.